A voice, a non existent mystery; facial features, a 2D image viewed on a cell phone; height and build, not a way to tell.

 The fleshy realness of another human being.
 An alcohol infused evening, in bed by midnight on a Thursday.
 The night ends.
 Silence from the other end.

-Time, effort, suspense – a lovely evening puffs into thin air.
+Time, effort, suspense – a lovely evening puffs into thin air like it never happened.